rseeto/cpp_course/README.md

 	circumference, and bounding box).
 	3. Extend the hierarchy by creating Shape classes of Circle, Square, and
 	Triangle.
 For these derived classes, have default constructors and
-	constructors whose arguments can correctly initialize the dahpes using the
+	constructors whose arguments can correctly initialize the shapes using the
-	correct number of Points (i.e., Circle requires a Point centre and a radius; Square requires four Point vertices, while Triangle requires three Point vertices).
+	correct number of Points (i.e., Circle requires a Point centre and a
+	radius; Square requires four Point vertices, while Triangle requires three
+	Point vertices).
 	4. Create one of each of the following in main(): a Circle with a radius of
 	23, a Square with sides of 25, and a Triangle with sides of 10, 20, and 30.